Skip to main content

 Outer shell

-My only slight grumble with the finish is that the logos are vinyl sitting on top of the paint, so they could start to peel eventually.
-On the other hand, they can be removed if you want the de-badged look.
-These logos are reflective though, which apparently wouldn’t have worked so well had they been under any lacquer.
+My only slight grumble with the finish is that the logos are vinyl sitting on top of the paint, though I haven’t had them peel.
+On the other hand they can be removed if you want the de-badged look.
+These logos are reflective though, as are the subtle black stickers just above the visor, which apparently wouldn’t have worked so well had they been under lacquer.

 The shell shape is distinctly different to previous Schuberths, looking more like a ‘normal’ lid with its flatter front.
 I much prefer it, and there’s still plenty of space for my chin and nose.